Weymouth kite festival 'saved in principle'

 Mike McManus, from Weymouth Carnival Committee, made the offer at a public meeting earlier.

-The council has welcomed the move and a final decision is expected in February.'High as a kite'
+The council has welcomed the move and a final decision is expected in February.

 The authority said by cutting funding for the two-day International Beach Kite Festival in May it would save about £9,200.